martinescardo/ExactRealNumberComputationInHaskell/README.md

     then h : infimum(tail.f)
     else imin (infimum(f.((-1):))) (infimum(f.(1:)))
 ```
-But we need to define imax and imin.
+But we need to define `imax` and `imin`.
 This has to be done so that their
 lookahead complexities are 1.
 Otherwise the algorithms diverge.
+See the next section.
 ```haskell
 example12 = supremum (\x -> mid (0:x) (sqr x))
 ```